mermelstein/snowquery/README.md

 ## Overview

-Run SQL queries on Snowflake, Redshift, or a postgres database from an R script.
+Run SQL queries on Snowflake, Redshift, Postgres, or a local DuckDB database from an R script.

 This package is designed to make it easy to run SQL queries from R. It is designed to work with Snowflake, Redshift, or a postgres database.
-It is not designed to work with other databases, but it could be extended to do so.
+It also now supports local caching and querying with DuckDB.

 ### Installation